ExaVault/evapi-javascript-samples/README.md

 If you see this error, this means the script can't read settings from the `.env` file.
 Make sure you're running a sample script from the root directory.

-Another reason of this error might be that `EV_ACCOUNT_NAME` variable in `.env` isn't correct.
+Another reason of this error might be that `EV_ACCOUNT_URL` variable in `.env` isn't correct.
 Check your account name and fix it if needed.

 **Error: {"responseStatus":401,"errors":[{"code":"ERROR_INVALID_CREDENTIALS","detail":"HTTP_UNAUTHORIZED"}]}**